Anyone who’s ever made a video knows that finding good free music for videos is one of the hardest parts of the job.

 TIP: In general, just make sure when you use any Creative Commons music that you have documentation about the items you’ve downloaded, so you won’t run into any problems after you upload your video.

 Ok, so now that you’re educated, we can get to the good stuff.
-We’ve collected 7 of the best ways to find uncopyrighted music—ha! just kidding–Creative Commons Attribution Licensed music easily and for FREE!
+We’ve collected 7 of the best ways to find free uncopyrighted music—ha! just kidding–Creative Commons Attribution Licensed music, easily and for FREE!

 TIP: If you’re using a No Attribution Required audio file outside of YouTube, check the creator’s information to verify if the track is under a contract with YouTube.
 If YouTube has paid for use of the music on its platform, you should probably skip using the track outside of YouTube.